Who is responsible for the data collection on this website?

 We process personal data in accordance with the provisions under the European General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (Bundesdatenschutzgesetz (BDSG)).

 a.
 To meet contractual obligations (Art.
 6 para.
 1b GDPR)

 Your registration data is processed for the purpose of the initiation, performance and conclusion of a contract and the related secondary obligations (Art.
 6 para.
 1 GDPR).
-These data are processed with the purpose of identifying you as a participant to the event, for reserving a place for you, preparing a participants’ list and for enabling the planning and guarantee of a smooth operation of the event.
+These data are processed with the purpose of identifying you as a participant to the event, for reserving a place for you, preparing a participants’ list and for enabling the planning and guarantee of a smooth operation of the event, including your participation in the joint dinner.
 Subsequent to the event, a participants’ list is needed to document towards the European Commission that the event actually took place and will be stored for a period of five years after the payment of the balance according to the Hypo-RESOLVE Grant Agreement article 18.1.

 b.
 Based on your consent (Art.
 6 para.
 1a GDPR)